-The University Emergency Response Team and Department of Public Safety conduct announced and unannounced drills and exercises each year to test the emergency response and evacuation procedures/plans.
+The Director of Emergency Preparedness and Response and Department of Public Safety/University Police conduct announced and unannounced drills and exercises each year to test the emergency response and evacuation procedures/plans.
 These drills also give the team the opportunity to assess and evaluate the emergency evacuation plans and capabilities.